 - Earned days off for staff who do not drive alone

-- Pay-per-use parking rates, instead of a flat monthly rate
+- Parking rates, instead of a flat monthly rate

 For Employee Transportation Coordinators (ETCs) to consider:

 - Feel comfortable utilizing the Pierce Trips website and calendar to find resources and run reports

-- Host Pierce Trips and/or inter-office campaigns to encourage smart modes of transportation
+- Host Pierce Trips and/or inter-office campaigns to encourage sustainable modes of transportation

-• Maintain the Commuter Information Center and post fresh marketing materials
+- Maintain Commuter Information Center and post fresh marketing materials

-- Submit Quarterly Accomplishment and Annual Reports by the due date
+- Submit Quarterly Accomplishment and Annual Reports by due date

-If you would like assistance achieving a certification level, get in touch with Pierce Trips to brainstorm, create an action plan, or get trained!
+If you would like assistance achieving certification, get in touch with Pierce Trips to brainstorm, create an action plan, or get trained!

-First round of certified businesses will be announced January of 2020.
+The next round of certified businesses will be announced January of 2023.
 There are three levels of certifications, Gold, Silver and Bronze.

-• Certified employers should promote their certification to retain and recruit talent.
+- Certified employers can promote their certification to retain and recruit talent.

-• Certified employers will be advertised in The News Tribune, on PierceTrips.com, Facebook and Twitter.
+- Certified employers will be advertised in local news publications, on PierceTrips.com, Facebook and Twitter.

 - Gold Certified businesses will receive additional, personalized advertising.